 I also love reading mystery reference books.
 This month I finished Paperback Confidential: Crime Writers of the Paperback Era by Brian Ritt.
 I enjoyed this book and expect to refer back to it again and again.
 I plan to review this book, but just in case it takes me a long time to get to it, here is a description from the Stark House website:

 132 profiles of the men and women who wrote the books that became the backbone of the Pulp and Paperback Era from the 1930s through the 1960s.
 Each profile contains details about the author's life and explores key works, with special attention paid to series characters.
 Also covered are screenplay and teleplay work, as well as movies based on the authors' stories.The books I read this month (with links to reviews):

 The 39 Steps by John Buchan

 As Chimney Sweepers Come to Dust by Alan Bradley

 The Secret of Chimneys by Agatha Christie

 Unlocked: An Oral History of Haden’s Syndrome by John Scalzi

 Paperback Confidential: Crime Writers of the Paperback Era by Brian Ritt

-Crime Fiction Pick of the Month meme is hosted at Mysteries in Paradise.
-Bloggers link to summary posts for the month, and identify a crime fiction best read of the month.
-Check out the link to see the other bloggers picks.
+The Crime Fiction Pick of the Month meme is hosted at Mysteries in Paradise.
+You can go HERE to see more summary posts for the month and choices for favorite crime fiction reads.